Documentation

 --tag language:typescript

 Tags narrow results to solutions validated in your specific stack.
-This query returns only solutions that were shared in a TypeScript + Express context.
+This query returns only solutions shared in a TypeScript + Express context.

 Human-readable output